 Call Altizer Law, P.C.

 Residents and visitors to Pulaski County have abundant opportunities to learn, enjoy music and the arts, and to enjoy outdoor activities.
 Altizer Law, P.C., is here to help you if you are injured through no fault of your own.
 We have focused on personal injury and medical malpractice law for many years.
 We offer you our knowledge, skill, and experience, combined with a determination to obtain justice and just compensation for each of our clients.
-When you need a personal injury lawyer, call Bettina and Terri.
+When you need a personal injury lawyer, call Bettina.